Holiday Sale is NOW until 12/15

 All the boxes I’ve found that are specifically for first aid kits are too small, or don’t have enough compartments.
 They just don’t hold enough stuff!
 I also don’t like how a lot of them have a removable lid and/or tray – I want it all to be contained in one thing.
 I don’t want any loose lids or loose pull-out compartments.

 I resisted the tackle box idea for years, but finally succumbed to it, and I have been pleasantly surprised.
 It’s not perfect, but it’s the best thing I’ve used thus far.
 The teeny tiny compartments are definitely annoying, but I found a way to make them work, and I don’t have too many things in the big bottom section.
-Sure, I’d like for the big bottom part to feel a little more organized, but there’s only about 10 items in that section, so there’s not much to dig through when it comes to finding something down there.

 I actually ordered 3 different tackle boxes on Amazon so I could compare them and narrow in on what type worked best.